 In order to do that, we would probably find it convenient30 to use .word instead of .long for initialization in the .data section.
-Also, the above instruction would become with the w meaning "word," an allusion to the fact that earlier Intel chips had word size as 16 bits.
+Also, the above instruction would become addw (%ecx), %bx with the w meaning "word," an allusion to the fact that earlier Intel chips had word size as 16 bits.